Jedway/jed-nca/README.md

 }
 ```
 ## Deployment
 The API is deployed and hosted on Railway.
-You can access it at:
+You can access it at:<br>

 `https://jed-nca-production.up.railway.app/api/classify-number?number=x`

-Once again, please replace `x` with a number of your choice
+Once again, please replace `x` with a integer of your choice